 Context-free grammars were first used in the study of human languages.
 One way of understanding the relationship of terms such as noun, verb, and preposition and their respective phrases leads to a natural recursion because noun phrases may appear inside verb phrases and vice versa.
-Context-free grammars can capture important aspects of these relationships.
+Context-free grammars help us organize and understand these relationships.